 Diving Deeper: Why Won’t My Sourdough Bread Rise?

-- In the morning: oil a rimmed sheet pan with oil (see tip below).
-Use your hands to evenly coat the bottom and sides.
-With oiled hands, gently remove the dough onto the pan.
-Flip it over to coat both sides.
-At this point, you do not need to pull or stretch the dough to fit the pan.
+In the morning: oil a rimmed sheet pan.
+I use my hands to evenly coat the bottom and sides.
+Then place the dough onto the pan and flip it over to coat both sides.
+You do not need to pull or stretch the dough to fit the pan.
 The dough needs to relax first, which happens naturally in the next step.

-- Cover the dough (I use an inverted sheet pan instead of wrap- it doesn’t touch the dough).
-Let rest at room temperature for 1 1/2 to 2 hours or until puffy.
+Cover the dough (I use an inverted sheet pan instead of wrap.
+It doesn’t touch the dough).
+Let rest for 1 1/2 to 2 hours or until puffy.
 Preheat your oven to 425 F (220 C).

 Tip: Instead of a sheet pan, you can bake sourdough focaccia in a non-stick rectangular pan instead (9 x 13- inch or 10 x 14-inch).

-- Right before baking, gently dimple the dough with oiled fingertips.
-As you dimple, the dough will naturally begin to stretch outwards.
-Continue to dimple and stretch (gently!) until you’ve created a rustic rectangular or oval shape, about 14 x 9-inches (36 x 23 cm) or larger.
-The dough won’t go all the way to the corners and sides of the sheet pan- this is OK.
+Right before baking, gently dimple the dough with oiled fingertips.
+As you dimple, the dough will naturally begin to stretch outward.
+Continue (gently!) until you’ve created a rustic rectangular or oval shape.
+The dough won’t go all the way to the corners and sides of the sheet pan, which is fine.

 In the oven, set the dough on the center rack.
 Bake the focaccia for 25-30 minutes or until golden brown.
-Remove from the pan and cool on a wire rack (so the underside does not steam) for at least 30 minutes.
+Remove and cool on a wire rack so the underside does not steam for at least 30 minutes.
 Cut into wedges or squares, and serve warm with dipping oil, if preferred.
 Delicious!

 The key to sourdough is timing.
 Here are 2 sample baking schedules to follow and adapt according to season.
 In my experience, the overnight method is best in cooler temperatures (the dough can survive a long rise without becoming over proofed in the morning).
 The daytime method is best in warmer temperatures when the dough rises faster.
 As a rule of thumb, temperature controls time and ultimately: your baking schedule.